ipr-cnrs/glpi-agent/README.md

   * For a new variable, prefixing it with **glpi_agent__** allows to easily manage it in Ansible's host_vars,…

-Feel free to share any good practices (for Debian/CentOS) and requests.
+Feel free to share any good practices (for Debian/CentOS) and requests (and PRs 😀).

 ## License